adrianarotaru/personal-website/_pages/cv.md

 * **Fall 2018: Project Manager of the Welcome Project, Cambridge, MA**
-  * Managed the team in setting up a salesforce database for a nonprofit which provides services for immigrants.
+  * Led a team of 5 engineers in setting up a salesforce database for a nonprofit which provides services for immigrants.
   * Developed a website which will allow TWP management to direct resources towards immigrant families.
   * Grew my technical and leadership expertise in data management while focusing on positive social change.